BestTimesToVisit.com Logo

 Getting Around Italy

-The backbone of inter-city travel in Italy, these trains connect major cities like Rome, Florence, Milan, and Naples with incredible speed and comfort.
-They are perfect for covering long distances efficiently, allowing you to see multiple cities in one trip.
+These are the backbone of inter-city travel in Italy, connecting major hubs like Rome, Florence, Milan, and Naples with incredible speed and comfort.
+They are perfect for covering long distances efficiently, allowing you to see multiple cities in a single trip.

 Regional Trains (Trenitalia)